Below you will find some little things that you can do today that will add up to big savings for you and your budget!

 Menu Plan – I have found over the years that when I am actively menu planning each week I save so much more on my grocery bill.
 It never fails, if I don’t have a plan I walk around the store trying to come up with 5-7 meals on the spot.
 I add more and more to my cart because I haven’t taken the time to prepare and can’t remember what I have at home in the cupboard.
 My bill always reflects if I have taken time to menu plan.
 Check out How to Begin Menu Planning for tips to get started.

 Use coupons – Those tiny little slips of paper that I used to think were a waste of my time, are actually CASH!
+You can search for all the coupons available for anything you need in the coupons database.
 You can read this post Extreme Couponing 101 to learn more about how to coupon.

 Join Loyalty Clubs – Most of the stores, gas stations, and restaurants that you visit regularly have a customer loyalty program that you can earn rewards for visiting them which you are already going to do anyway.
 I can’t tell you how many times I’ve heard a cashier ask someone if they would like to sign up for a store card and the person declines.
 Maybe they are tapped for time?
 But it takes less than 5 minutes to sign up, and you’ll earn rewards from free dinners, gas, and even cash!
 If you are planning to spend at that establishment anyway, why wouldn’t you want to get the most for your money?